 Replacement brake pads should be a perfect, exact fit.
 Not a 'one size fits all' pad cut down to be 'close enough.'

 Like a lot of things, you get what you pay for when it comes to brake pads.
 The cheapest brake pads are often made of "universal" pad compounds that are inexpensive, but poorly performing in most applications.
 The cheapest pads also tend to be used for multiple applications - the same part number for multiple different vehicles.

 While universal pads that are 'one size fits all' are very inexpensive, they don't typically offer good performance.
-That's because pad materials are different from one model to the next - the pads that are installed on a VW Golf are not the same material as pads that go on a Touareg.
+That's because pad materials are different from one model to the next - the pads that are installed on a VW Golf<, null, null, null, null)">Touareg.